DiogoFTL-Gomes/42_Inception/README.md

 ### Use of Artificial Intelligence

-Artificial Intelligence tools were used during this project as a learning and debugging assistant.
+ChatGPT 5.2 was used during this project as a learning and debugging assistant to accelerate understanding and problem-solving.

 AI was specifically used for: